-The Freight Agent in Jamaica is responsible for handling goods when they arrive at Jamaican Ports.
-The shipping documents have to be taken to the freight agent, where the recipient of the goods obtain an airway bill/bill of lading for clearance of the goods.
-If the goods are declared as personal effects or household items, and their value does not exceed the cost of freight or insurance ($3,000 US) or ($282,000 JA), the recipients can proceed to the wharf, airport or wharehouse to collect the barrel.
+This agent is responsible for handling goods that arrive in Jamaican ports.
+Shipping documents must be taken to the freight agent, who will provide an airway bill/bill of lading to clear the goods.
+If goods are personal or household items and do not exceed the cost of freight of insurance (US$3,000), recipients may proceed to the wharf, airport or warehouse to retrieve their barrel.

-Despite the complicated process, and sometimes humiliating experience, the legend of the barrel continues long after it has been emptied and the products have been used and worn.
-In certain households in Jamaica, the empty barrels are used for storage instead of Rubbermaid containers.
-They are covered with decorative pieces of material and disguised as side tables or night stands.
-Children will often find games to play by rolling the cartons in the backyard.
+In spite of the difficulties, the legend of the barrel continues long after it has been emptied and the merchandise used and worn.
+In some Jamaican households, empty barrels are used for storage or they may be covered with decorative material and serve as side tables or night stands.
+Children often play games with the barrels as well.